lin-shuang/set-game-project-shl224/README.md

+# Homework 7 - Set Game Project

+- Author: Shuang Lin
+- Email: shuanglin3359@gmail.com

-CSE 264 – Web Systems Programming, Fall 2022
+### CSE 264 – Web Systems Programming, Fall 2022
-Homwwork 7 - Set Game Project

-Description
+### Description
 The completed project will implement a web application for playing the Set card game with multiple players over a network.

-Instructions
+### Instructions

+- Get node_modules from package.json

 1. In the repo working folder:
   Run npm init.
 Use the defaults except for: